Jewish views on homosexuality: Prominent Gay Orthodox Jews

 American Orthodox rabbi Steven Greenberg came out as gay in 1999 to a significant response from rabbis of all denominations.
 Rabbi Moshe Tendler, a leading rabbi at Yeshiva University, stated, "It is very sad that an individual who attended our yeshiva sunk to the depths of what we consider a depraved society."
 As Greenberg has a rabbinic ordination from the Orthodox rabbinical seminary of Yeshiva University (RIETS), he is often described as the first openly gay Orthodox Jewish rabbi.
 Greenberg faced backlash in 2011 for officiating a same-sex wedding.
 The civil ceremony was not a kiddushin, which is not permitted for same-sex couples, and therefore not recognized under Jewish law.
 In response, a group of Orthodox Rabbis issued an open letter denouncing the ceremony and Greenberg's ordination.
 Greenberg's ordination remains valid.

 Orthodox Israeli rabbi Ron Yosef became in 2009 the first Israeli Orthodox Rabbi to come out, by appearing in Uvda ("Fact"), Israel's leading investigative television program, in an episode regarding conversion therapies in Israel.
 Yosef remains in his position as a pulpit Rabbi.
 Yosef testified that his Yemenite congregation did not accept him being a homosexual very easily and it took them a while to accept it.
 Yosef received death threats in the year leading up to the 2009 Tel Aviv gay centre shooting.
 In 2013, he stated he was in a relationship with a man.
 Yosef has stated his approach to the issue of homosexuality in Judaism as follows: "It is clear to me that lying with another man is forbidden, and our starting point is commitment to halacha and Torah.
 The goal is not to seek permission.
 But you need to give us a shoulder and support."

-In 2019 Daniel Atwood became the first openly gay Orthodox person to be ordained as a rabbi; he was ordained by the rabbi Daniel Landes, in Jerusalem.
+In 2019 Daniel Atwood became the first openly gay Orthodox person to be ordained as a rabbi; he was ordained by Rabbi Daniel Landes, in Jerusalem.
+In 2024, Rabbi Landes ordained Rafel Jonathan Polisuk, who became the first openly gay israeli to be ordained a Rabbi.
 In October 2023, The Forward reported about Shua Brick, "experts say that Brick is the first openly gay rabbi to serve on the clergy of an Orthodox synagogue in the U.S.", explaining that Brick "runs the youth program, leads Torah study for adults, and fills in when the senior rabbi is out of town" at Beth Jacob Congregation in Oakland, California, where he started coming out as gay to members of the congregation over a year prior to October 2023.
 He was ordained by Yeshiva University.
 Yeshivat Chovevei Torah ordained Tadhg Cleary in June 2025, making him the first openly gay rabbi ordained by an American Orthodox institution.